BME1478H/course-info/README.md

 # BME1478H

-This course is offered by the Institute of Biomaterials and Biomedical Engineering ([course page](https://ibbme.utoronto.ca/current-students/course-calendar/course-descriptions/)) at the University of Toronto.
+This course is offered by the Institute of Biomaterials and Biomedical Engineering ([course descriptions page](https://ibbme.utoronto.ca/current-students/course-calendar/course-descriptions/)) at the University of Toronto.

 ## Course description